 Complexity

-The function has linear complexity from the first1 element to the last1 element.
+The function exhibits a linear time complexity from the initial element to the final element.

 Data races